protocol/web3-dev-team/interviewing/take-home-assignments/oncall-calendar-creation/REPORT.md

 # Time Spent
 I recorded the steps I took and the time spent in ``worklog.md``.

+# Output
+The created Google Calendar id from this excercise is ``c_o8vr815a5uqg6kelc4oj1r7ek0@group.calendar.google.com``.
+It can also be accessed at https://calendar.google.com/calendar/u/0/embed?src=c_o8vr815a5uqg6kelc4oj1r7ek0@group.calendar.google.com&ctz=America/Los_Angeles

 # Areas To Improve
 If I had more time, I would invest in itmes like:
 1. Read input data from Google Sheets directly